factful/ocr_testing/Readme.md

 [OCRopus](https://github.com/tmbdev/ocropy) is a collection of document analysis tools that add up to functional OCR engine if you throw in a final script to stitch the `recognize` output into a text file.
 OCRopus will output hOCR.

 OCRopus requires python 2.7 so you probably want to use `virtualenv` to install it and manage dependencies.
 We had hiccups using the installation instructions in the [Readme file](https://github.com/tmbdev/ocropy#running), but found workable [installation instructions](https://github.com/tmbdev/ocropy/issues/241) hiding in an issue.
-You'll also need to [follow some specialized instructions](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/) to get `matplotlib` running in a Python 2.7 `virutalenv`.
+You'll also need to [follow some specialized instructions](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/) to get `matplotlib` running in a Python 2.7 `virtualenv`.

 Dan Vanderkam's [blog post](https://www.danvk.org/2015/01/09/extracting-text-from-an-image-using-ocropus.html) about his experiences with OCRopus is also helpful.